 - And finally, you don’t have to speak with the investigator!

 In short, the target letter is a trap and many unsuspected recipients fall for it.
 The problem is that in many cases individuals did not mean to commit fraud and many times they themselves are victims of unscrupulous representatives of the insurance companies who try to sign up as many clients as possible to maximize their profits.
-But going after recipients is much easier than going after these powerful insurance companies, and so thousands and thousands unsuspecting people become targets of fraud investigations.
+But going after recipients is much easier than going after these powerful insurance companies, and so thousands and thousands of unsuspecting people become targets of fraud investigations.

 Much like a police interrogation, anything an accused person says during the course of the interview can be used against them in court.
 What makes these meetings so perilous is that one innocent mistake, such as a rule that has been construed incorrectly, can result in criminal charges being filed.
 This is when having an attorney represent you can sometimes make a tremendous difference in the outcome of the investigation, and can many times result in any charges being dropped or a compromise being reached.

-Our Delaware medicaid fraud defense attorneys have handled countless Medicaid fraud investigations and our advice is to never speak with the investigator before contacting an experienced lawyer.
+Our Delaware Medicaid fraud defense attorneys have handled countless Medicaid fraud investigations and our advice is to never speak with the investigator before contacting an experienced lawyer.

-The Results Of Medicaid Fraud Investigation
+The Results of Medicaid Fraud Investigation

-In , the Human Resources Administration, responsible for administering the Medicaid program has adopted the policy of reducing fraud by aggressive tactics.
-If it is determined that a person committed fraud, at best they can be forced to repay the cost of the program to government, which could raise to tens of thousands of dollars.
+In the Human Resources Administration, responsible for administering the Medicaid program has adopted the policy of reducing fraud by aggressive tactics.
+If it is determined that a person committed fraud, at best they can be forced to repay the cost of the program to government, which could rise to tens of thousands of dollars.
 The HRA can pursue a civil law suit against you and obtain judgments against you, file liens against your properties, etc.

 At worse, they can be subject to criminal penalties.
 Unfortunately, while this has always been a possible scenario, it is happening more often now than before.
 If the case is referred to the District Attorney, you will be arrested and charged with committing a crime of welfare fraud and grand larceny.
 Potential penalties may include permanent criminal record, jail time, and restitution and fines.
 Those who are not US citizens may face a host of immigration problems and those who hold professional licenses and certificates may face disciplinary proceedings.
 We have seen a number of clients who lost their jobs within a week of being arrested.